Scott’s challenge: Uniting Senate GOP behind police overhaul

 The question is whether Scott, the lone black GOP senator, will be able to pull Republicans behind legislation in the roiling aftermath of Floyd’s death.
 That challenge is steep enough in a mostly white party led by self-proclaimed “law and order” President Donald Trump.
 But Scott also is batting back at members of the black community accusing him of allowing Republicans to use him in an election year to right racial wrongs.

-Scott, who has kept lines of communication open with Trump even after the president called white supremacists in Charlottesville, Virginia, “good people,” is asking critics: Who better?
+Scott, who has kept lines of communication open with Trump even after the president called white supremacists in Charlottesville, Va., “good people,” is asking critics: Who better?

 Floyd’s killing at the hands of Minneapolis police sparked painful upheaval and protests against systemic racism in the United States.
 But it also posed a stark test for the white Republicans who control the Senate.
 As Floyd’s funeral was held in Houston on Tuesday, Majority Leader Mitch McConnell struck a new tone and acknowledged that almost all Senate Republicans, unlike Democrats, are white.